-We bring you a spec-based comparison between the upcoming Tata Tigor and the current generation Maruti Swift Dzire.
+We bring you a spec-based comparison between the upcoming Tata Tigor and the new-generation Maruti Dzire.

-Undercutting the segment by Rs 50,000, Tigor is currently the most affordable subcompact sedan in India with prices starting from Rs 4.70 lakh (ex-showroom, Delhi).
-This gives Tigor an edge over segment’s best-selling Dzire which is prepping for a generation leap this May.
-Now that Tigor is available for retail, we stack it against the current generation Maruti Swift Dzire (Tata Tigor Vs Maruti Swift Dzire) .
+Undercutting the segment by Rs 50,000, the Tata Tigor is currently the most affordable subcompact sedan in India with prices ranging from Rs 4.70 lakh to Rs 7.09 (ex-showroom, Delhi).
+This gives Tigor an edge over segment’s best-selling Dzire that took a generation leap.
+Here, we stack the Tigor against the new generation Maruti Suzuki Dzire.
+(Tata Tigor Vs Maruti Dzire)

-Based on Tiago, the Styleback has been launched at Rs 4.7 lakh for the base XE petrol variant and the top-spec XZ (O) is priced at Rs 6.19 lakh.
+Based on Tiago hatchback, the Styleback has been launched at Rs 4.70 lakh for the base XE petrol variant and the top-spec XZ (O) is available at Rs 6.19 lakh.
 Diesel Tigor prices fall in the vicinity of Rs 5.60 lakh to Rs 7.09 lakh.

-Compared to the current gen Swift Dzire that is retailed between Rs 5.35 lakh for the entry level LXi petrol and Rs 8.57 lakh for the range-topping ZDi AGS diesel, Tigor is around Rs 65,000 cheaper than its arch rival.
+Compared to the new-generation Dzire, which has been offered at Rs 5.45 lakh for the entry level LXi petrol and Rs 9.41 lakh for the range-topping ZDi +AGS diesel, the Tigor is around Rs 70,000 more affordable than its arch rival.
+Read – New Maruti Swift Dzire Vs Old Dzire – What’s the difference?

 |Specifications||Tata Tigor||Maruti Swift Dzire|